Chronic Crier? Is It Anxiety, Depression or Something Else?

 Asked by Furgo

 Chronic Crier?
-Is It Anxiety, Depression Or Something Else
+Is It Anxiety, Depression Or Something Else?

+Thanks for your question.
 I don't think you are alone, many people cry as a way to show emotion and cry easily.
 It seems to be a release of intense emotions.
 According to Scienceline:

 "Studies have shown that emotional tears contain more manganese, an element that affects temperament, and more prolactin, a hormone that regulates milk production.
 Sobbing out manganese and prolactin is thought to relieve tension by balancing the body's stress levels and eliminating build ups of the chemicals, making the crier feel better."